archywillhe/0a-Jekyll/_posts/2015-06-08-jekyll-in-3min.md

 {% endraw %}
 {% endhighlight %}

-The flow of operations moves from left to right, so you would expect the `x` above to be 500 (instead of 306).
+The flow of operations moves from left to right, so you would expect the `x` above to be 500 (instead of 302 or 203).

 Aside from the default [Liquid Filters](https://github.com/Shopify/Liquid/wiki/Liquid-for-Designers#standard-filters), [here](http://jekyllrb.com/docs/templates/) is a list of filters (came along with Jekyll) that you can use.